cnnrbrn/noob-nerds-content/javascript/objects/object-with-properties.md

 };
 ```

 The variables become `properties` on the object.
-The object above has two properties, `firstName` and `lastName`.
+The object above has two properties.

 The left side of the property (the left side of the colon `:`) is called the `key` and the right side is called the `value`.

+A property is a key-value pair.

 The first property in the person object has a __key__ of `firstName` and a __value__ of `"Gertrude"`, a string value.

+The second property in the person object has a __key__ of `lastName` and a __value__ of `"Smith"`, also a string value.

 ######
 Create an object called `movie` with two properties, `title` and `description`.
 Give both properties string values.